hennas/RevMusic/meetings.md

 -Explain how the application would use the API in the use cases (one sentence)

 -Put snippet of code that shows the use of hypermedia in example APIs

+-Add example of actual clients using the Related Work APIs

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*